 Logos, Images and Videos

-In 2021, Carla received both the Hawaii Children’s Action Network, Champions for Children Award for Economic Security & Social Services, and the Pacific Business News’ Women Who Mean Business Award for her outstanding leadership.
+Carla’s leadership has been widely recognized and she has been honored with numerous accolades including the Hawaii Children’s Action Network Champions for Children Award for Economic Security & Social Services, and Pacific Business News’ Women Who Mean Business designation.

 - Local nonprofits launch mobile outreach unit to help get young homeless off the street.
 Casey Lund, Hawaii News Now.
 11/10/21